Search

 There are 2 versions of agar-agar, powder and strips, and you can find them on Amazon – Agar-agar powder

-This clear coconut jelly agar agar recipe makes up 75% of fresh coconut water.
+This clear coconut jelly agar-agar recipe is made mostly with fresh coconut water (75%).

-Fresh coconut water is not only naturally tasty but also rich in nutrients and antioxidants.
-Its electrolytes (sodium, potassium, and magnesium) are minerals that help regulate fluid balance in the body, making coconut water a great choice for hydration!
+Fresh coconut water is naturally refreshing and contains a range of nutrients and antioxidants.
+Its electrolytes (sodium, potassium, and magnesium) help regulate fluid balance in the body, making coconut water a great choice for hydration!

 🥥 Coconut Water Quick Facts (1 cup)